Our vision

 Spreading the good news

 Change is powered by storytelling.
-Connecting Stories as a portfolio is about capturing, amplifying and circulating the narratives that make street-level transformation visible and contagious.
+Connecting Stories is about capturing, amplifying and circulating the narratives that make street-level transformation visible and contagious.
 Seeing the street that came back to life, the community that won, the idea that travelled from one suburb to another matters.
 We work with media, storytellers and communities to ensure that what works doesn't stay hidden, and that the people doing this work are seen, celebrated and heard.

 Demonstrating what's possible